 11. Traditional with a Twist

-Here’s another one of our favorite projects that can make a small space pop!
+Here is another one of our favorite projects that can make a small space pop!
 Chell from Cambridge and Co. utilized the perfect modern decorative tile to give this small powder bathroom a little bit extra.
 It’s always easy to overlook powder rooms and guest baths during renovations, so it’s nice to see when a designer gives it something more.
-Tile featured is our Avery pattern on Carrara.
+Tile featured is our Avery tile design on Carrara.

 12. Rustic Chic

-Some of our favorite things in a kitchen: Open shelving, matte black appliances, and brass hardware.
+Some of our favorite things in a kitchen: open shelving, matte black appliances, and brass hardware.
 Utah designer, Sita Montgomery, beautifully designed an original and inspiring kitchen that screams rustic chic.
 Sometimes using so many different textures and materials can come out looking busy, but she put it all together in an effortless way.
-Tile featured is Ventana from our in-stock collection.
+Tile featured is Ventana tile design from our in-stock collection.